cloudpanel-io/docs/v2/docs/python/deployment/uwsgi.md

 ---
-id: deployment-with-uwsgi
+id: uwsgi
 title: Deployment with uwsgi
-sidebar_label: Deployment with uwsgi
+sidebar_label: With uwsgi
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';